 2.)
 If you would like to make the account setting private so that only people you email the video link to can see it, click HERE.

 3.)
-Upload a single 30-minute video or several short video clips with a total of 30 minute viewing time.
+Upload a single 20 to 30-minute video or several short video clips with a total of 20 to 30 minutes of viewing time.

 4.)
 Sign up for a Video Consultation session with me HERE We schedule a time for the consult and you'll receive call-in instructions.